Last updated on 5 August 2020

 Community Centres update

-Kirribilli Centre - The Kirribilli Centre has established a community service for people who are self-isolated such as picking up essential supplies.
-Community members can call The Kirribilli Centre on 9922 4428 and ask to speak to Lisa or Jo for this service.
+Kirribilli Centre has established a community service for people who are self-isolated such as picking up essential supplies.
+Community members can call the centre on 9922 4428 or contact Carl on 0433 927 723.
 The Kirribilli Centre has also developed some practical tips and suggestions for self-care which are on their website.

 Helping seniors, people with disability and carers